How We Do It

 First, we will have a few questions for you.
 These are questions that you should consider in advance, as they may help you formulate your project and its goals.

 - What is the objective of your project?
 If there are multiple objectives, which can especially occur if a project spans multiple departments, how should the objectives be prioritized?

 - Who is the audience?
 How do you want them to feel as a result of your project?

 - What design elements do you have in mind?

 - Are there specific copy points to consider?

-After you've considered these initial questions and have a clear idea of your project and what you'd like it to accomplish, it's time to set up a project timeline.
+After you have considered these initial questions and have a clear idea of your project and what you would like it to accomplish, it is time to set up a project timeline.

 - Working with the Senior Director of Marketing & Communications, set a preliminary schedule for the project.
 This will include all necessary rounds of review and revision, and a target print and delivery date (if applicable).